Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - "Drooping stinger now does not collide with objects."
 - "Your propulsion cannon will break outcrop when you try to grab it."
 - "Simplified mobile vehicle bay UI."
-- "Reefbacks now avoid your life pod."
-(No reefback surfacing make this pointless.)
 - "When looking at a creature, UI now tells you if it's dead."
 - "Brain coral, planter, tiger plant, lantern fruit tree, bulbo tree now can't be moved with propulsion or repulsion cannon."
 - "Sulfur Plant now can't be moved with propulsion or repulsion cannon."
 - "Reduced size of alien containment hatch collision box so you dont get stuck when using ladder next to it."
 - "Removed collision box from railing you get in your multipurpose room when you build a hatch or a corridor."
 - "Prawn suit lights now follow the camera when you look up or down."
-- "You can light flare in your hand without throwing it." ([Flare Repair (BepInEx)](https://www.nexusmods.com/subnautica/mods/452) already does that and more.)
 #### Gameplay balance implications
 - "Wild lantern tree fruits did not respawn."
 - "Wild blood oil did not respawn."
 - "Heat blade now can damage lava lizards."
 #### Vanilla feature
 - "When in main menu you can press 'escape' key to close options menu."
+#### Other Reasons
+- "Reefbacks now avoid your life pod."
+(No reefback surfacing make this pointless.)
+- "You can light flare in your hand without throwing it." ([Flare Repair (BepInEx)](https://www.nexusmods.com/subnautica/mods/452) already does that and more.)
+- "When in main menu you can use mouse wheel to select next or previous savegame slot."
+(Adding it without keyboard support doesn't make sense, you'd still need to click with the mouse.)

 ---

 ### <span style="color: grey;">Moved to Fixes</span>
 These were originally in T&F's list of "other changes" but are actually fixes:
-- "No voice while loading" -> "No voice while loading"
+- "No voice while loading." -> "No voice while loading"
-- "All plants now have proper VFXSurface component" + Other objects that weren't documented -> "Add missing VFXSurfaces"
+- "All plants now have proper VFXSurface component." + Other objects that weren't documented -> "Add missing VFXSurfaces"
-- "Coffee vending machine now spawns coffee properly" -> Can't reproduce
+- "Coffee vending machine now spawns coffee properly." -> Can't reproduce
-- "Precursor terminal does not prompt you to use it after you used it" -> "No used terminal prompt"
+- "Precursor terminal does not prompt you to use it after you used it." -> "No used terminal prompt"
 - "Light on top of cyclops cabin now works." -> Can't reproduce
 - All persistence-related features:
   - "Save open wreck doors"